kiba/Writings/fac/chp10_the_wizard_of_oz.md

 "A good question.
 While huntsmen have global citizenship, they typically have a city that they usually return to constantly over time, and that city tended to be where the huntsman academy that they attend."

-"A kingdom is synonymous with a city, yes?" the emperor asked.
+"A kingdom is synonymous with a city, is that correct?" the emperor asked.

 "It is true that you only have two towns, but they are quickly becoming small cities; a micro kingdom.
 Assuming that your cities survived the growing Grimm threat, they should be able to host a small combat school until you can host a post-secondary huntsman academy.
 It is crucial that your academy is staffed by qualified professors.
 I can assist you in that, along with other headmasters."